2017 Houston Astros season: May

 During the May 14 game versus New York at Yankee Stadium, third baseman Alex Bregman hit his first major league grand slam off Masahiro Tanaka in a 10–7 Astros win.
 On May 20, Keuchel was placed on the 10-day disabled list due to a pinched nerve in his neck.

-Facing an 8–2 deficit on May 29, the Astros authored an epic comeback by exploding for 11 runs in the eighth and ninth innings to outlast the Minnesota Twins, 16–8.
-Carlos Beltrán led the way, collecting four of Houston's 18 hits.
+Facing an 8–2 deficit on May 29, the Astros engineered an epic comeback by exploding for 11 runs in the eighth and ninth innings to outlast the Minnesota Twins, 16 to 8.
+Carlos Beltrán led the way, slugging a home run, and collecting four of Houston's 18 hits.
+Jose Altuve, Carlos Correa, and Marwin González each tallied three safeties.
+This was Beltrán's third four-hit bout as a member of the Astros, and first since October 11, 2004, during Game 5 of the National League Division Series (NLDS).

 Shortstop Carlos Correa delivered a career-best five consecutive multiple-hit games from May 25−29, and totaled 14 such games on the month.
 In May, he was selected for his first AL Player of the Month Award, and McCullers his first AL Pitcher of the Month Award.
 In 26 games, Correa batted .386, eight doubles, seven home runs, 26 RBI and a 1.130 OPS.
 His batting average and RBI total led the AL, on-base percentage ranked third, hits and OPS fifth, and slugging tied for sixth.

 McCullers was credited with a 4−0 record in six starts during the month of May.
 He permitted an AL-leading 0.99 earned run average (ERA), 21 hits, and a .164 batting average against (BAA) with 37 strikeouts.
 He also ranked second in wins, third in BAA, and tied for fifth in strikeouts.

+June

 With persistent neck problems, the Astros placed Keuchel back on the disabled list on June 8.

 On June 14, Derek Fisher homered and collected an RBI single for his first hits, both as part of an Astros' 9-run sixth inning to lead a defeat the Texas Rangers, 13–2.
 Fisher became the first major leaguer to get his first two hits in the same inning since Adam LaRoche did so on June 7, 2004, for the Atlanta Braves.
 Jake Marisnick also homered for the Astros, whose hitting gave Francis Martes (1–0) his first major league win, also making his first major league start.